monero-project/monero-site/_i18n/en/resources/moneropedia/account.md

 Monero relies heavily on a cryptography principle known as *public/private key cryptography* or *asymmetric cryptography*, which is thoroughly detailed in [this Wikipedia article](https://en.wikipedia.org/wiki/Public-key_cryptography).

 Your account is based on two keys, a @spend-key and a @view-key.
 The @spend-key is special in that it is the single key required to spend your Monero funds, whereas the @view-key allows you to reveal your @transactions to a third party, for example for auditing or accounting purposes.
-These keys in your account also play an important role in Monero's @transaction-privacy.
+These keys in your account also play an important role in Monero's @transaction's privacy.

 The private keys for both of these must be protected by you in order to retain your account privacy.
 On the other hand, the public keys are obviously public (they are part of your Monero account address).
 For normal public/private key cryptography someone could send you a private message by encrypting it with either of your public keys, and you would then be the only one able to decrypt it with your private keys.